dhdaines/playa/README.md

     print(f"{obj.object_type} is in marked content section {obj.mcs.mcid}") print(f"    which is tag {obj.mcs.tag.name}")
     print(f"    with properties {obj.mcs.tag.props}")
+    print(f"    in structure element {obj.parent}")
 ```

 The `mcid` here is the same one referenced in elements of the
 structure tree as shown above (but remember that `tag` has nothing to
 do with the structure tree element, because Reasons).
-A marked
+Logical
+structure elements can contain one or more marked content sections,
+and the parent element can be found using the `parent` property on
+content objects or the `structure` property on pages and Form
+XObjects, which contains them indexed by `mcid`.

-content section does not necessarily have a `mcid` or `props`, but it
+A marked content section does not necessarily have a `mcid` or
-will *always* have a `tag`.
+`props`, but it will *always* have a `tag`.
+Exceptionally, because
+marked content sections may (unfortunately) be nested, you can find
+the `mcid` of the nearest *containing* marked content section, if one
+exists, with the `mcid` property on objects.

 PDF also has the concept of "marked content points".
 PLAYA suports
 these with objects of `object_type == "tag"`.
 The tag name and